ehorodyski-ionic/cap-tutorial-local-plugin/README.md

 This walkthrough is a step-by-step guide to building a Capacitor Plugin.
 We will start off with a blank Capacitor application, then add custom native code (also known as a local plugin), and finally turn it into a true reusable Capacitor Plugin.

+If you would like to skip the walkthrough and dig directly into the completed source code, you can find it in the `complete` branch of this repository.

+## What are we building?

+Let's play pretend.
+You work for an insurance company, and your application lets users store e-signatures so they can sign documents digitally.
+The legal team noticed that users using the app in portrait mode have really poor quality signatures.
+They're wondering if there's a way to force users to have their device in landscape mode in order to capture a signature.

+Our plugin will implement **screen orientation** features to accomodate this request:

+1. The device's current **orientation** will be detected, with differing UI for portrait or landscape mode.
+2. Users will be given the option to rotate and **lock** their screen orientation to landscape mode.
+3. After a signature has been added, the app will **unlock** screen orientation rotation.

+We will not be building functionality to draw and capture signatures.

+---

 **Note:** Ionic Framework + React will be used to build the user interface of this application.
 If you are not familiar with React (or the Ionic Framework) that's OK!
-The concepts covered in this walkthrough are applicable to Capacitor applications leveraging any TypeScript-enabled web framework.
+The concepts covered in this walkthrough are applicable to Capacitor applications using any TypeScript-enabled web framework.

-# Objective

----

 A step by step walkthrough that shows full life cycle, creating the plugin in the existing project and then extracting into a true reusable plugin.